Man of Two Worlds (novel): Plot summary

 On the distant planet Dreenor lives the most powerful species in the Galaxy.
 All of the Universe is the creation of the Dreens, who possess the power of "idmaging", turning their thoughts into reality.
 They can create whole worlds, of which the wild, ungovernable planet Earth is one.
-But suddenly Earth is a threat, its people on the verge of discovering interstellar travel, and with it, of gaining access to Dreenor itself - a paradox within a paradox, not to be permitted.
+But suddenly Earth is a threat, its people on the verge of discovering interstellar travel, and with it, of gaining access to Dreenor itself—a paradox within a paradox, not to be permitted.
 While the elder Dreens plan Earth's destruction, a youngster, Ryll, embarks on an unauthorized jaunt across space.
-Forced for survival to merge bodies with an “Earther” whose mind is as strong as his own, he has to battle for control.
+Forced for survival to merge bodies with an "Earther" whose mind is as strong as his own, he has to battle for control.
 And the future of all earthly life lies in the hand of a composite being, half wily, aggressive human, half naive adolescent alien, confused and far from home.

 Reception

 Dave Langford reviewed Man of Two Worlds for White Dwarf #80, and stated that "The combination of tension and daftness (eg, Dreens are helpless against the mind-rotting Earthly herb, basil) makes for an odd read."

+Kirkus Reviews highly commended the novel stating that it is "a novel of great charm and freshness, with improbable situations, weird complications, vital characters, a wobbly plot and plenty of loose ends."